-In batch mode gsc takes a set of file names (with either no extension, or a C file extension, or some other extension) on the command line and compiles each Scheme file into a C file.
 The recognized C file extensions are '.c', '.C', '.cc', '.cp', '.cpp', '.CPP', '.cxx', '.c++', '.m', '.M', and '.mm'.

-The extension can be omitted from file when the Scheme file has a '.scm' or '.six' extension.
-When the extension of the Scheme file is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 18.12 [Scheme infix syntax extension], page 192).
+The extension can be omitted from a file name when the Scheme file has a '.scm', '.sld' or '.six' extension.
+When the extension of the Scheme file is '.six' the content of the file will be parsed using the Scheme infix syntax extension (see Section 15.12 [Scheme infix syntax extension], page 235).
 Otherwise, gsc will parse the Scheme file using the normal Scheme prefix syntax.
-Files with a C file extension must have been previously produced by gsc, with the '-c' option, and are used by Gambit's linker.
+Files with a C file extension must have been previously produced by gsc with the C target and the '-c' option, and are used by the C target Gambit linker.

-For each Scheme file a C file 'file.c' will be produced.
-The C file's name is the same as the Scheme file, but the extension is changed to '.c'.
-By default the C file is created in the same directory as the Scheme file.
-This default can be overridden with the compiler's '- $\circ$ ' option.
+For each Scheme file the compiler creates a file of target code, either 'file.c' or 'file.js' for the C and js targets respectively.
+The file's name is the same as the Scheme file, but the extension is changed to '.c' or '.js' as appropriate.
+By default the file is created in the same directory as the Scheme file.
+This default can be overridden with the compiler's '-o' option.

-The C files produced by the compiler serve two purposes.
-They will be processed by a C compiler to generate object files, and they also contain information to be read by Gambit's linker to generate a link file.
-The link file is a C file that collects various linking information for a group of modules, such as the set of all symbols and global variables used by the modules.
+The files of target code produced by the compiler serve two purposes.
+They will be processed by a C compiler or JavaScript VM, and they also contain information to be read by Gambit's linker to generate a link file.
+The link file is a file of target code that collects various linking information for a group of modules, such as the set of all symbols and global variables used by the modules.
 The linker is only invoked when the '-link' or '-exe' options appear on the command line.